Roggired/Roggired/README.md

 Here are some ideas to get you started:-->

-- :pencil: I’m Junior Java\Kotlin Backend Developer
+- :pencil: I’m Java\Kotlin Backend Developer
 - :fire: I've made some things with:
-  Java 8, 11, 17, Swing, JavaFX;
+  Java 8, 11, 17;
   Spring, Jakarta EE;

-  plain JDBC, Criteria API, Hibernate, PostgreSQL, Liquibase;
-  Redis;
-  Quartz;
-  Minio;

-  JUnit 5, Mockito;
-  Gradle, Maven;
-  Docker.

-  JSF (Primefaces), Thymeleaf.
+  have used different databases, object storages, in-memory storages, etc.

+  of course, have written tests :)

+  for building projects - have used Gradle and Maven

+  for creating local developer environment - have used Docker

+  I also used a little -  React, Typescript, JSF, Thymeleaf.
+And Python for some very special tasks.

 - My experience:
-  1.5 year in ITMO Laboratory of Internet of Things (backend tasks on Java)
+  1.5 year in ITMO Laboratory of Internet of Things (backend tasks on Java);
-  2.5 years as a teacher assistant at Department of Software Engeneering (ITMO University)
+  3.5 years as a teacher at Department of Software Engeneering (ITMO University);
+  1 years as a Software developer in Tune-IT (Saint-Petersburg);
-  7 months as a Full-stack Junior Developer in Tune-It (Saint-Petersburg)
+  6 months as a Lead software developer also in Tune-IT;

 - :point_right: How to reach me: @cup_of_code on Telegram or leshaego14@gmail.com